Leading as the wealthiest black billionaire is still Nigeria’s business mogul, Aliko Dangote.

 3. Mike Adenuga

 Mike Adenuga is the CEO of Conoil which was the first indigenous Nigerian oil exploration company to strike oil in commercial quantities in Nigeria.
 Although he had a huge drop in his net worth following the crash of the Nigerian economy, Adenuga still made it to the list of top wealthy black people in the world.
 Adenuga’s mobile telecoms company, Globacom, is the second largest operator in Nigeria.

 2. Mohammed Al-Amoudi

 Born to an Ethiopian mother and a Saudi Arabian father, Mohammed Al-Amoudi is an oil and Mining business mogul who has made it to the list of richest men in the world.
 Being the richest man in the Arab world, Mohammed Al-Amoudi remains the second richest black man in the world as at 2015.

 Mohammed has enormous investments in Africa, especially in Ethiopia.

 1. Aliko Dangote

 Industry: Consumer Goods

-Still Africa’s richest man and the richest black person in the world, Dangote is most famous across Africa for his cement, flour and sugar businesses.
+Still Africa’s richest man and the richest black person in the world, Dangote is most famous across Africa for his multiple businesses spanning across various regions in Africa.
+Majority of his fortune comes from a more than 90% stake in cement, flour and sugar businesses.